Elemental Impurities by USP <232> and <233>

 Quantitative or Limit Validation?

 Once the procedure has been validated, GLI can perform routine testing on the drug product, excipient or drug substance according to USP <233>.
-This testing can be provided to meet GMP requirements at any level of service: regular turnaround (10 days), 3-5 day rush and next day rush (24/48 hour rush).
-Please contact a member of our technical staff to receive more information or request a free quotation.
+This testing can be provided to meet GMP requirements at any level of service: regular turnaround (approximately 10 days), 3-5 day rush and 1-2 day rush.

 Please contact us